meleu/rahashmanager/README.md

-# addhash2gameid
+# rahashmanager
-A tool for RetroAchievements developers
+A tool for RetroAchievements devs/admins.